The R500-a-Week Plant-Based Grocery List (South Africa Version)

 3. Hearty Bean Soup

-Combine beans, soup mix, onions and carrots with plenty of water and simmer until everything is soft and flavourful.
+Combine beans, soup mix, onions, and carrots with plenty of water, then simmer until everything is soft and flavourful.
 This makes a big pot that can stretch over several nights.

 Simple Snack Ideas